EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Algorithms_answers.md

   <summary> Answer to the execise (Click to expand) </summary>

 ```
-# Check our communities, what is the average claim amout, and what providers are above average
+# Check our communities, what is the average claim amount, and what providers are above average
 gds.run_cypher('create range index if not exists for (n:Claim) on (n.community_id)')
 community_dist = gds.run_cypher('''
     match (n:Claim)